 The Expert: Sean Williams

-“My favourite sneaker of all time is, and always will be the original red, grey and white Nike Air Max 1,” says Sean ‘Paperchasr’ Williams, who co-founded the wildly popular podcast Obsessive Sneaker Disorder.
+“My favorite sneaker of all time is, and always will be the original red, grey and white Nike Air Max 1,” says Sean ‘Paperchasr’ Williams, who co-founded the wildly popular podcast Obsessive Sneaker Disorder.

 “Launched in 1987, it was the first sneaker created by focusing on the midsole, an approach now used by every major sportswear company in the world.
 Thirty years on, the Air unit is still one of most copied design features and has even made its way into dress shoes.
 In my opinion, no other sneaker has changed the game quite like it.”